StasikQA/StasikQA/README.md

+Header

+About me

+Languages and Tools

+How to rech me

 - 👋 Hi, I’m @StasikQA
 - 👀 I’m interested in testing, reading, playing boardgames
 - 🌱 I’m currently learning Python